ncatlab/nlab-content/pages/7/3/3/7/27337/content.md

 In the second presentation of dependent type theory, the theory does not come with the concept of a type variable, since the context can only be extended by term judgments, and not type judgments.
 While this is sufficient to define [[univalent universes]] and [[higher inductive types]] in the type theory, there are a few reasons why one might want to extend dependent type theory with type variables to form polymorphic dependent type theory:

-* Large recursion principles of inductive types and higher inductive types $T$ are principles where given some existing data one can construct a type family $C(x)_{x:T}$ indexed by the inductive type $T$.
+* Large elimination principles of inductive types and higher inductive types $T$ are principles where given some existing data one can construct a type family $C(x)_{x:T}$ indexed by the inductive type $T$.
 Type variables are important for large recursive principles in many ways:

-  1. While the large recursion principles of certain non-recursive inductive types and higher inductive types, such as the [[type of booleans]], the [[circle type]], and [[graph quotients]], can be defined without type variables, the large recursion principles of recursive inductive types and higher inductive types, such as the [[natural numbers type]] and [[W-types]], require type variables in the theory.
+  1. While the large elimination principles of certain non-recursive inductive types and higher inductive types, such as the [[type of booleans]], the [[circle type]], and [[graph quotients]], can be defined without type variables, the large elimination principles of recursive inductive types and higher inductive types, such as the [[natural numbers type]] and [[W-types]], require type variables in the theory.
-  2. In the other formulation using [[type universes]], the large recursion principle for the [[interval type]] is equivalent to the [[univalence axiom]] and [[equivalence induction]] and implies the large recursion principle for all type formers.
-However, in the formulation with a separate type judgment, the large recursion principle for the [[interval type]] does not in general imply the large recursion principle for other type formers.
-One needs polymorphism via type variables in order to show that the large recursion principle for the [[interval type]] implies the large recursion principle for other type formers and is equivalent to the [[univalence axiom]] and [[equivalence induction]].
+  2. In the other formulation using [[type universes]], the large elimination principle for the [[interval type]] is equivalent to the [[univalence axiom]] and [[equivalence induction]] and implies the large elimination principle for all type formers.
+However, in the formulation with a separate type judgment, the large elimination principle for the [[interval type]] does not in general imply the large elimination principle for other type formers.
+One needs polymorphism via type variables in order to show that the large elimination principle for the [[interval type]] implies the large elimination principle for other type formers and is equivalent to the [[univalence axiom]] and [[equivalence induction]].

 * The concept of [[impredicative polymorphism]] can be implemented as applying to the entire type theory, rather than to a single universe.
 Impredicative polymorphism is important for: